 Most students are eligible to apply for certification and registration online.
 The online application process is easy and the Program Director will guide you during the Integration of Radiographic Principles course (RADT 218).
-BSC will use the online application process unless there is an issue that prevents a student using the online process.
+BSU will use the online application process unless there is an issue that prevents a student using the online process.
 If there is an issue determined by the Program Director and this will be discussed with the individual student.
 Examination applications may be submitted for only one category at a time.
-Applicants should allow up to 4 weeks from the date the application is received at the ARRT for examination application processing to be completed.
-Individuals anticipating graduation should apply early (up to 3 months prior to graduation) to ensure securing the desired testing appointment time.
+Applicants should allow up to 4 weeks from the date the application is received at the ARRT for examination application should apply early (up to 3 months prior to graduation) to ensure securing the desired testing appointment time.